Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 Multi-Step Workflows with Checkpoints

-For complex workflows where you want Claude to pause and get confirmation at critical points, you can build checkpoint patterns into your commands:
+For complex workflows in which Claude should pause for confirmation at critical points, checkpoint patterns can be built into commands:

 # File: .claude/commands/major-refactor.md